 Campaigning organisations or pressure groups and UK-based charities with an international presence are particularly suitable if you wish to pursue an international career.

-If you're a student, consider running for office in your university Students' Union or gaining volunteering experience through the university community and student societies.
-This demonstrates initiative and can provide leadership experience and opportunities to further develop written and oral communication skills.
+If you're a student, consider running for office in your university students' union or getting volunteering experience through the university community and student societies.
+This demonstrates initiative and can provide leadership experience and opportunities to further develop your written and oral communication skills.

-Many degree courses offer the opportunity to undertake professional work experience on a placement or sandwich year.
+Many degrees offer the opportunity to undertake professional work experience on a placement or sandwich year.

 Search for placements and find out more about work experience and internships.